sharmakrishna1010/Jarvis-AI/README.md

 # J.A.R.V.I.S. - Intelligent AI Desktop Assistant

 An advanced, modular, and voice-activated AI desktop assistant built with Python.
 J.A.R.V.I.S. operates as an active agent, utilizing a Tool Registry pattern to intelligently route actions, manage files, and bootstrap development projects.
-It features a resilient Multi-Brain LLM fallback architecture (Google Gemini → Mistral → OpenRouter), persistent vector-based memory, and local GPU-accelerated Kokoro-82M text-to-speech for zero-latency, human-like voice responses.
+It features a resilient Multi-Brain LLM fallback architecture (Google Gemini → Mistral → OpenRouter), a dual-tier memory system, and local GPU-accelerated Kokoro-82M text-to-speech for zero-latency, human-like voice responses.

 ## Features
 * **Multi-Brain Fallback System:** Uses `gemini-2.5-flash` as the primary reasoning engine for complex action routing, with an automatic, seamless fallback cascade to `mistral-small-latest` and OpenRouter's free pool as the final safety net.
+* **Dual-Tier Memory Architecture:**
-* **Persistent Long-Term Memory:** Integrates a local ChromaDB vector database to provide semantic search and stateful recall, allowing the agent to remember user preferences and past conversations across system reboots.
+  * *Long-Term Persistent Recall:* Integrates a local ChromaDB vector database with chronological timestamping.
+This provides semantic search and stateful recall, allowing the agent to remember and accurately override user preferences across system reboots.
+  * *Short-Term Working Memory:* Utilizes a sliding-window context buffer to maintain natural, multi-turn conversational flow without losing track of the immediate topic.
 * **Dynamic Context Awareness:** Automatically injects real-time date, time, and location data into the agent's processing pipeline for accurate, context-aware responses without relying on web searches.
+* **Real-Time System Monitoring:** Features native OS-level resource tracking, allowing the AI to instantly analyze and audibly report live CPU utilization and RAM capacity on command.
 * **Multi-Mode Interface:** Select how you interact based on your environment:
   * *Voice Mode:* Standard hands-free speech recognition.
   * *Night Mode:* Type your commands, but J.A.R.V.I.S. replies audibly through your headphones.